 Let’s say, for just easy numbers, the main core offer costs $100.
 And that’s what everybody else offers in the marketplace, more or less around $100.

-Let’s not forget, you have to pay, your team salaries, or whatever services it costs your business to deliver that offer.
+Let’s not forget, you have to pay, your team’s salaries, or whatever services it costs your business to deliver that offer.

-Upselling and cross-selling are used in e-commerce and SaaS fields; it can also be used in any class of service-based business.
+Upselling and cross-selling are used in e-commerce and SaaS fields; they can also be used in any class of service-based business.
 But the important thing I want you to know is:

 Make sure that your upselling or cross-selling shall not take away from the original product that the customer has purchased.